National Audubon Society v. Superior Court: Case summary

 Audubon's original complaint, filed with the Superior Court of Mono County, asserted the diversions were a violation of the public trust doctrine, were both a public and private nuisance, and a violation of California State Constitution Article X, Section 4 & Article XVI, Section 6, which respectively prohibit obstruction of navigable waters and gifts by the state of a state asset.
 The suit attempted to establish Public Trust rights in Mono Basin, and sought declaratory and injunctive relief.
-This case eventually reached the Supreme Court of California, where a landmark ruling was handed down in favor of Audubon, which held that the public trust doctrine applied to the Los Angeles Mono Basin diversions and that the state must exercise continuous supervision to ensure that trust values are continuously considered.
+The Supreme Court of California held that the state has a continuing duty to supervise and, where feasible, prevent harm to public trust resources, and that appropriative rights are subject to that duty.

 Background

+The basis for the public trust doctrine goes back to Roman law.
+Under Roman law, the air, the rivers, the sea and the seashore were incapable of private ownership; they were dedicated to the use of the public.
+In essence, the public trust doctrine establishes the role of the state as having trustee environmental duties owed to the public that are subsequently enforceable by the public.
+There is judicial recognition of this, dictating that certain rights of the public are key to individual common law rights (such as state recognition of the public right or trust for waterways and coastal zones).
+Judicial recognition of the public trust doctrine has been established for tidelands and non-navigable waterways, submerged land (such as lake beds) and the waters above them, and preservation of a public interest (such as recreation, swimming, access, and sport fishing).

 The leading case that established the public trust doctrine in the U.S. is the 1892 Supreme Court case Illinois Central Railroad v.
 Illinois.
 The Court held that public trust submerged lands belong to the respective States within which they are found, with the consequent right to use or dispose of any portion thereof, when that can be done without substantial impairment of the interest of the public in the waters…. setting a precedent for strict scrutiny of any private taking of public trust land.
 The Court in Illinois voided the deed because under public trust law it did not promote a primary public purpose.

 This meaning has been supported by Federal and California Court decisions in Woodruff v.
 North Bloomfield, People v.
 Gold Run Ditch Mining Co., People ex rel Ricks Water Co. v.
 Elk River Mill and Lumber Co and People v.
 Truckee Lumber Co.
 These cases make it clear as a matter of law one must exercise rights or use property so as not to infringe on the rights, interests or properties of others.